jparrett/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Get a complete list of the counties that cast votes.
+7. Calculate the total number of votes cast by each county.
+8. Calclulate the percentage of votes cast by each county.
+9. Determine the county with the highest turnout.

 ## Resources
 -Data Source:  election_results.csv